GLOBAL MARKETS-Prospect of early U.S. rate hike boosts dollar, bashes bonds

 But many in the market are still sceptical the Fed would raise rates before Britain’s June 23 referendum on whether to remain in the European Union, a risk noted by some Fed policymakers.
 July may be a stronger possibility.

-Retail sales data from Britain on Thursday showed the Brexit angst that has dented business confidence in recent months is having no impact on shoppers, helping push sterling to its highest since February.
+Retail sales data from Britain on Thursday showed that the Brexit angst that has dented business confidence in recent months is having less of an effect on shoppers.
+Sterling hit its highest since February.

-Fed Vice Chairs William Dudley and Stanley Fischer are due to speak later in the day and the markets will be eager to get more details on the Fed’s thinking as G7 finance ministers and central bankers prepare to meet in Japan on Friday.
+Fed Vice Chairs William Dudley and Stanley Fischer are due to speak later in the day and the markets will be eager to get more details on the Fed’s thinking.

+Emerging and commodity markets remained deep in the red as trading in Europe settled as the stronger dollar weighed.

-Gold which tends to be inversely correlated to monetary policy easing, fell 0.1 percent to a three-week low of $1,256 per ounce, while MSCI’s main EM stocks index and China’s yuan currency both hit 2-1/2 month lows.
+Gold which tends to be inversely correlated to monetary policy easing, fell 0.1 percent to a three-week low $1256 per ounce, while MSCI’s main EM stocks index and China’s currency, the yuan, both hit 2-1/2 month lows.

 “We suspect the oil market has moved too high, too far, too soon,” French bank BNP Paribas said, as a near 60 percent surge in Iranian output added to price pressure.